caphesuanam/mattrai/README.md

 # Mattrai

 An eye on all your services.
-Mattrai is a dashboard that shows services deployed accross environements in one place, checks they are up, confirms healthcheck status, and shows meta information about the services.
+Mattrai is a dashboard that shows services deployed across environments in one place, checks they are up, confirms health check status, and shows meta information about the services.
 This includes:
 * Documentation links
 * Logging links
 * Ping Endpoints to confirm a service is up